Cisp1/tranuhrl.github.i0/README.md

 <div align="center">
     <img src="https://raw.githubusercontent.com/UseInterstellar/Interstellar/main/.github/branding/in.png">
     <p>Serving over 8+ million users since 2023.<p>
     <p>Interstellar is a web proxy with a Clean and Sleek UI and easy to use menus.
-Our goal is to provide the best user experience to everyone.</p>
+Our goal is to provide the best user experience to everyone.
+(THIS VERSION OF INTERSTELLAR WAS EDITED BY TRANUHRL TO ADD LEAVE CONFIRMATION FOR EXTENSIONS LIKE BLOCKSI)</p>
 </div>

 ![inpreview](https://github.com/UseInterstellar/Interstellar/assets/89202835/2669efed-5186-4932-83c4-725acae60bd2)